hkeee21/PCEngine/README.md

 # PCEngine(v2.0.0) Development
 PCEngine(v2.0.0) contains both `Gather-MM-Scatter` and `Fetch-on-Demand` dataflows.
 Compared to PCEngine(v1.x), PCEngine is faster and more functional.
-In v2.0.0, MMs in both dataflows are implemented using `block fusion technique`.
+In v2.0.0, both dataflows are implemented using `indicator-assisted fusion technique`.

 ## Current Constraints
 1. Gather-MM-Scatter dataflow: channel size % 2 == 0.